Dycade/ADCreator_test/README.md

 # BloodHound Database Creator

-This python script will generate a randomized data set for testing BloodHound features and analysis.
+This python script will generate a relastics active directory graph.

 ## Requirements